Alpine data disk setup on a Raspberry PI 4B

 Let’s start with an empty, clean disk.

-Here is a list of option you have on how to identify the device (/dev/sdX) of the disk:
+Here is a list of options you have on how to identify the device (/dev/sdX) of the disk:

 I am going to use gdisk to partition my disk, since I want to use the expert menu to write the partition layout.
 After typing sudo gdisk /dev/sdX: